Transform Your Career with Us - Sign-On Bonuses Available for Technologists!

 The letter encourages me to discuss with my primary care physician if additional screening options are necessary.
 What are my options?

-Before I describe the alternate options for breast cancer screening, it is important to understand that only a fraction of the states required to notify women of their dense breast tissue status also have legislation that mandates insurance coverage for supplemental screenings.
+Before I describe the alternate options for breast cancer screening, it is important to understand that only a fraction of the states have legislation that mandates insurance coverage for supplemental screenings.
 What does this mean?
 You might decide with your physician that you should pursue additional breast imaging screening.
 However, your insurance company may not pay for it.

 That being said, there are multiple options for additional screening (as discussed by Phoebe E. Freer, MD in RadioGraphics 2015 35:2, 302-315).
 Please remember, no screening test is 100% able to find cancer, and each screening test has its pros and cons.